128technology/docs/docs/intro_installation_azure_mist.md

   Provide the [registration code](wan_onboarding_whitebox.md#manual-adoption) for the Mist org.
 * Who is going to be the administrator?

-Provide a username (for example: `t128`) and the content of your public SSH key in the "Admin Username" and "Admin Public Key Data" fields respectively.
+6. Provide a username (for example: `t128`) and the content of your public SSH key in the `Admin Username` and `Admin Public Key Data` fields respectively.

-Agree to the terms of use and conditions of the deployment.
+7. Agree to the terms of use and conditions of the deployment.

-Click the "Purchase" button to launch the deployment.
+8. Click the **Purchase** button to launch the deployment.

 ![Plans](/img/platforms_azure_deployment_complete.png)